wiebew/ispconfig_install/README.md

 I am using ispconfig for a number of years now, but I find I make too many errors with the manual entries needed to implement the howto.
 So I have automated the howto.

-Basically this script works on a cleanly installed  ssl enabled ubuntu 14.04 host that allows internet access to mail, ssh, http, https, 8080 and 8081 ports.
+Basically this script works on a cleanly installed  SSH enabled ubuntu 14.04 host that allows internet access to mail, ssh, http, https, 8080 and 8081 ports.
 An ansible script for preparing a server on Hetzner (my provider) can be found here: https://github.com/wiebew/hetzner-scripts

 __IMPORTANT__ It assumes you are using a __startssl__ provided free ssl key.
 It will pull root certificates from startssl.com to create a keyfile that nginx can use.
 See https://www.startssl.com/?app=42.